irish-promax/FinalProjectAdvWeb/README.md

 <br>Assessment:
     <br>1.
 This shall be an individual project.
     <br>2.
 You are given 2 weeks to complete the project.
     <br>3.
 Project presentation will be done during the examination week.
 Time slot will be provided.
-4. Assessment will be based <br>on the given rubric.
+    <br>4.
+Assessment will be based on the given rubric.
     <br>5.
 The project contributes 40% from the overall assessment.